ecobost/cnn4brca/log.md

 * Ask for institutional email

 ### Questions
-1. Should I leave on the database part in Breast cancer or better just delete it and degrade mammograms and maybe put BCDR info in Model/Data set/Database
+1. Should I leave on the database part in Breast cancer or better just delete it and degrade mammograms and maybe put BCDR info in Model/Data set/Database?
+	Answer: Leave it there.
+2. Should I try to fit a simple model and a more advanced model (ADAM, batchnorm, leaky relus) or should I go directly for the best model?
+	Answer: Best model.